IoT Devices: The Pros and Cons

 All things that come in digital form—emails, bank accounts, medical records, and so on—run the risk of electronic theft.

-Now think about this, an IoT device can constitute a more direct target than even websites and email accounts.
+An IoT device can constitute a more direct target than even websites and email accounts.
 These devices are physical objects that people take with them or even wear.
 Now, if there is a malicious hacker out there that wants to harm a specific individual on purpose, that person’s device could serve as a gateway to a lot of trouble and pain.